viktoriyamik/Project3_REACT-front-end-for-REST-API/README.md

 This project was done while doing the second and third assignments for the Full-stack course at Laurea University of Applied Sciences. </br>

 This app is developed using React, Bootstrap, and CSS.
-Mongoose was used in DB queries in the second project.
-The Render supports hosting service. </br>
+Mongoose was used in DB queries in the second project; the database hosted in Mongo Atlas.
+The Render supports hosting service with the actual back end. </br>

 The Weight and age care tracking App displays Person information from REST API that hosted on the Render.
 API has 5 routes: GET, GET:id, POST, PATCH and DELETE. </br>